Figure 1: Automated multivariate phenotyping of cells by combinatorial RNAi and automated image analysis.

 Genomics and other molecular profiling technologies have resulted in increasingly detailed biology-based understanding of human disease.
 The next challenge is using this knowledge to engineer treatments and cures.
-To this end, we integrate observational data – such as from large-scale sequencing and molecular profiling of human samples – with interventional data – such as from systematic genetic or chemical screens – to reconstruct a fuller picture of the underlying causal relationships and actionable intervention points.
-A fascinating example is our collaboration on genotype-specific vulnerability and resistance of tumours to targeted drugs in our precision oncology project together with T. Zenz at the National Center for Tumour Diseases.
+We integrate observational data, for example from large-scale sequencing and molecular profiling, with interventional data – systematic genetic or chemical screens – to reconstruct a fuller picture of the underlying causal relationships and actionable intervention points.
+A fascinating example is our work on genotype-specific vulnerability and resistance of tumours to targeted drugs in our precision oncology project.

 As we engage with new data types, our aim is to develop high-quality computational and statistical methods of wide applicability.
-We consider the release and maintenance of scientific software an integral part of doing science in this area, and we contribute to the Bioconductor Project, an open source software collaboration to provide tools for the analysis and study of high-throughput genomic data.
+We consider the release and maintenance of scientific software an integral part of scientific publishing, and we contribute to the Bioconductor Project, an open source software collaboration to provide tools for the analysis and study of high-throughput genomic data.
 An example is our DESeq2 package for analysing count data from high-throughput sequencing.

 Future projects and goals

-- Many powerful mathematical and computational ideas exist but are difficult to access.
-We aim to translate them into practical methods and software that make a real difference to biomedical researchers.
-We sometimes term this approach ‘Translational Statistics’.
+- Many powerful mathematical ideas exist but are difficult to access.
+We translate them into practical methods and software that make a real difference to biomedical researchers, an approach we term ‘translational statistics’.